topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/Arduino Sensor User Guide.md

 ### 7.4.2 Circuit
 - Metal Touch Sensor Module
-    - A0 pin of the Metal Touch Sensor Module is connected to the analog pin A5 on the TOPST VCP-G board.
+    - A0 pin of the Metal Touch Sensor Module is connected to the analog pin A5 on the VCP-G board.
-    - G pin of the Metal Touch Sensor Module is connected to GND on the TOPST VCP-G board.
+    - G pin of the Metal Touch Sensor Module is connected to GND on the VCP-G board.
-    - (+) pin of the Metal Touch Sensor Module is connected to 5V on the TOPST VCP-G board.
+    - (+) pin of the Metal Touch Sensor Module is connected to 5V on the VCP-G board.
-    - D0 pin of the Metal Touch Sensor Module is connected to pin 30 on the TOPST VCP-G board.
+    - D0 pin of the Metal Touch Sensor Module is connected to pin 30 on the VCP-G board.

 - LED
-    - (+) pin of the LED is connected to pin 13 on the TOPST VCP-G board.
+    - (+) pin of the LED is connected to pin 13 on the VCP-G board.
-    - (-) pin of the LED is connected to GND on the TOPST VCP-G board with a 10kΩ resistor.
+    - (-) pin of the LED is connected to GND on the VCP-G board with a 220Ω resistor.

 <p align="center"><img src="https://raw.githubusercontent.com/topst-development/Documentation/refs/heads/main/Assets/TOPST%20VCP-G/Software/Metal%20Touch%20Sensor%20Circuit%20Schematic.png"></p>